Chrisyk/Portfolio/README.md

 # Portfolio Website

-This is a portfolio website built with React and Sass.
-It showcases my skills leveraging front-end and back-end frameworks.
-Services like EmailJS streamline communication, while Sass provides a user-friendly UI compatible with mobile devices.
+This portfolio website demonstrates my skills as a software developer.
+It leverages front-end and back-end frameworks such as Create React App and Express.js.
+Additionally, services like EmailJS streamline communication, while Sass provides a user-friendly UI compatible with mobile devices.

 ## Technologies Used